xyrotech/orin/docs/index.md

 }
 ```

-Create a new folder in a user’s collection. [:closed_lock_with_key: Protected Endpoint](https://www.discogs.com/developers#page:authentication)
+Create a new folder in a user’s collection. [:closed_lock_with_key: Auth Required](https://www.discogs.com/developers#page:authentication)
 ```php
 $discog->new_collection_folder(string $username, string $name);
 ```